Airy limit for $\beta$-additions through Dunkl operators: Bessel generating functions

 \section{Bessel generating functions}

-In this section we give a brief review of Dunkl operators of type A and Bessel generating functions.
+In this section we give a brief review of Type-A Dunkl operators and Bessel generating functions.
 See \cite{Ro}, \cite{A} and references therein for more details.
 In Section \ref{sec:bgf}, we use these generating function to define the notion of `addition' for general $\beta$.
-In what follows we fix the real parameter $\theta>0$.
+Throughout the whole text we take $\beta\in \R_{>0}$.